 He didn’t move.
 His presence stayed grounded and calm, a steady pressure she couldn’t ignore.

-"Let's sort this out, Jean.
+"Let's just get this sorted, Jean.
 You can't keep blanking me forever.
 Don't you see it's only going to make things harder?"

 Her jaw clenched, her eyes still fixed on the box in her hands.

 "Tu as merdé.
-You need to stop with your unwanted comments about my personal life.
-Who I see is my business, innit?"
+You messed up.
+You need to stop with the digs about my personal life.
+Who I see is my business, isn't it?"

 Around Julian, she always felt like a contradiction.
-She challenged him constantly—his authority, his structure, his patience—and yet, he allowed her.
+She challenged him constantly: his authority, his structure, his patience and yet, he allowed it.
 No one else gave her that space.

 Perhaps because she was the only one who ever looked at him and didn’t flinch.
-The only one who dared to see what lay beneath his polished, stone-like surface.
+The only one who dared to see what lay beneath his polished, granite-like surface.

 And maybe that terrified him most of all.